gregorwolf/SAP-NPM-API-collection/apis/sbf/README.md

 #### Create the service catalog
 The service catalog describes the services offered by this service broker.
-It is defined in JSON format as described in [Cloud Foundry documentation](https://docs.cloudfoundry.org/services/api.html#catalog-management).
+It is defined in a JSON format as described in [Cloud Foundry documentation](https://docs.cloudfoundry.org/services/api.html#catalog-management).

-Create a file called _catalog.json_ in the current directory and describe inside the service catalog.
+Create a file called _catalog.json_ in the current directory and describe in it the service catalog.
-Here is an example:
+For example:
 ```json
 {
   "services": [{